osita-sunday-nnyigide/Pras_Server/README.md

 On June 15, 2024, an easy-to-use Windows Desktop Application version of the server was developed.
 The Windows desktop app is briefly explained in https://github.com/osita-sunday-nnyigide/PRAS_Server_Windows_App.
 The download link for the EXE file is available through the website https://www.protein-science.com/

 ### Using C++ Source code
 On November 20, 2022, a C++ version of the server that is independent of the python counterpart was released.
 The C++ version is named Pras_Server_C++ and is part of this repository.
-Both versions produce the same result but the former is 9 to 12 times faster than the latter.
 To use the C++ version, download this ZIP and extract the Pras_Server_C++ folder and follow the instruction in the INSTALL file included with the distribution.

 ### Using Python source code
 To use the python distribution on your local machine, use pip as given below or copy Pras_Server folder to any of the directories that Python searches at run-time